wloverde/DNDCommerce/README.md

 ## Usage

-To run this DND Commerce pplication, please visit  https://dnd-commerce-3caad9c94c17.herokuapp.com/ .
+To run this DND Commerce application, please visit  https://dnd-commerce-3caad9c94c17.herokuapp.com/ .

 Once there, if this is your first time, please click on the profile button (the upper right hand corner), then the fill in the form and click on the sign up button to make an account!